-The student will work under the direction of Dr. Theresa Culley, from the Department of Biological Sciences, University of Cincinnati, in collaboration with Dr. Valerie Pence, the PI of the project, located at the Cincinnati Zoo and Botanical Garden.
+The student will work under the direction of Dr. Theresa Culley, from the Department of Biological Sciences, University of Cincinnati, in collaboration with Dr. Megan Philpott and Dr. Valerie Pence at CREW, at the Cincinnati Zoo and Botanical Garden.
 The University and Zoo are within a mile of each other.

-Candidates for this position should have a B.S. or M.S. degree with a strong background in plant genetic analysis and molecular techniques, such as microsatellites, SNPs, or other similar DNA-based markers, as well as in statistical analysis.
+Candidates for this position should have a B.S. degree with a strong background in plant genetic analysis and molecular techniques, as well as in statistical analysis.
 A strong interest in plant conservation is also required.
-A familiarity with in vitro and/or cryopreservation methods is desirable.

-The Masters position provides $17,000 annually with tuition covered.
-A Ph.D. position provides an annual stipend of $22,000 in addition to a graduate scholarship which covers most tuition costs.
-The position will start in the winter of 2020, but a start date of early summer, 2020, is also possible.
+The position provides an annual stipend of $20,000 in addition to a graduate scholarship which covers most tuition costs.
+The position will start in the fall of 2023, but a start date of early summer, 2023, is also possible.

 To apply for this position, go online: http://grad.uc.edu/admissions.html.
-More information on the application process for the UC Biological Sciences program is at: http://www.artsci.uc.edu/collegedepts/biology/grad/application_info.aspx.
-Review of applications will begin immediately and will continue until a suitable candidate is found.
+More information on the application process for the UC Biological Sciences program is at: https://www.artsci.uc.edu/departments/biology/graduate/application-info.html.
+Review of applications will begin on Dec 1, 2022, and will continue until a suitable candidate is found.

-For further information on the project, contact Dr. Theresa Culley, Department of Biological Sciences, University of Cincinnati, 614 Rieveschl Hall, Cincinnati, OH 45221-0006, firstname.lastname@example.org; or Dr. Valerie Pence, Center for Conservation and Research of Endangered Wildlife, Cincinnati Zoo & Botanical Garden, 3400 Vine Street, Cincinnati, OH, 45220: email@example.com
+For further information on the project, contact Dr. Theresa Culley, Department of Biological Sciences, University of Cincinnati, 614 Rieveschl Hall, Cincinnati, OH 45221-0006, firstname.lastname@example.org.; or Dr. Megan Philpott, Center for Conservation and Research of Endangered Wildlife, Cincinnati Zoo & Botanical Garden, 3400 Vine Street, Cincinnati, OH, 45220: email@example.com.